tmichelogiannakis/news/README.md

 # Solution
 ## How to run
-Before all you have to add an .env file with all env variables shown in the .env-example
 - `npm run start` to run the app in the development mode.
 Open [http://localhost:1234](http://localhost:1234)
 - `npm test` to run the unit tests
 - `npm run typecheck` to check if there any typescript error